File Sharing

 /collabs. - Open a project at

-- Project Files — working files, dailies, references, and deliverables you exchange with collaborators.
+/collab/{id}. - Use Post-Production → Project Files for working files, dailies, references, and deliverables you exchange during production and post.

-The File Sharing tab reflects the current project workflow and permissions.
-Basic collaborators see a view-only version, while Pro users on the project can upload and manage files.
+Project Files and File Sharing both reflect the current project workflow and permissions.
+Basic collaborators may see view-only access, while Pro users on the project can upload and manage files where their permissions allow it.

 Project Files is the main workspace for exchanging images, footage, and deliverables during production and post.